-- After couple of minutes boiling, remove it from the stove and pour the solution down the drain.
+- After a couple of minutes boiling, remove it from the stove and pour the solution down the drain.
 The vinegar will remove all hard water stains.
-While many homeowners will advice you to use CLR for cleaning hard water stains (and believe them, it is amazing product), it is not very safe option when cleaning stuff that you put your food in.
+While many homeowners will advise you to use CLR for cleaning hard water stains (and believe them, it is an amazing product), it is not a very safe option when cleaning stuff that you put your food in.

 Cook away toughest burn stains

 If salt doesn’t work, you can try the same method with white vinegar or lemon juice.
-It all depends from the origin of the stain.
+It all depends on the origin of the stain.